PriyanshuBehera/Starve_free_readers_writers/README.md

 ## Criterias met by the pseudocode to serve as a solution to the critical section problem

 ### Mutual Exclusion
-The rw_mutex ensures that only one reader process gets the chance to update the read count variable and the res_mutex ensures that only one category(either reader or the writer process) get the chance to acess the resources or the critical section.
+The rw_mutex ensures that only one reader process gets the chance to update the read count variable and the res_mutex ensures that only one category(either reader or the writer process) get the chance to access the resources or the critical section.
 ### Progress
 As any process that wants to enter into the critical section gets into the queue maintained by turn semahphore instead of some other process setting a turn variable for that process, progress is ensured, and also any process in critical section has to the signal the turn variable on leaving.
 ### Bounded Waiting